 Suddenly, a cockroach flew from somewhere and sat on a boy.
-I wondered if this was the cockroach response to all the glory that was spoken about it!
+I wondered if this was the cockroach's response to all the glory that was spoken about it!

 The boy started screaming out of fear.
-With panic stricken face and trembling voice, He started jumping, with both his hands desperately trying to get rid of the cockroach.
+With a panic-stricken face and trembling voice, he started jumping, with both his hands desperately trying to get rid of the cockroach.

-His reaction was contagious, as everyone in his group got cranky to what was happening.
-The boy finally managed to push the cockroach to another boy in the group.
+His reaction was contagious, as everyone in his group got cranky about what was happening.
+The boy finally managed to push the cockroach onto another boy in the group.

 Now, it was the turn of the other boy in the group to continue the drama.
 The waiter rushed forward to their rescue.

 In the relay of throwing, the cockroach next fell upon the waiter.
-The waiter stood firm, composed himself and observed the behaviour of the cockroach on his shirt.
+The waiter stood firm, composed himself, and observed the behavior of the cockroach on his shirt.
 When he was confident enough, he grabbed and threw it out with his fingers.

 Sipping my coffee and watching the amusement, the antenna of my mind picked up a few thoughts and started wondering!

-Was the cockroach responsible for their histrionic behaviour?
+Was the cockroach responsible for their histrionic behavior?

 If so, then why was the waiter not disturbed?